Additional Primary trails in Arvada's 150+mile trail network include:

 - In east Arvada, the trail parallels Carr Street, heading north outside the western edge of Indian Tree Golf Course from W. 74th Way.
 0.5 miles.
 A short on-street detour using W. 74th Way, Club Crest Drive, and Carr Drive puts you back onto Heritage Canal Trail at Club Crest Park.
 Additional 0.25 miles.

-- The newest segment of trail was built as part of the Rocky Mountain Greenway Trail.
-The soft-surface trail parallels the Croke Canal from Lakecrest Park, past Standley Lake Library, north to Standley Lake.
-Approximately 0.5 miles; includes a new pedestrian bridge over Farmers' high Line Canal and underpass at 86th parkway.
+- Also in east Arvada, the soft-surface trail parallels the Croke Canal from Lakecrest Park, past Standley Lake Library, north to Standley Lake.
+The route includes a pedestrian bridge over Farmers' high Line Canal and underpass at 86th Parkway.
+This segment is also part of the Rocky Mountain Greenway Trail.
+0.5 miles.

 Leyden Creek Trail *

 Discover the tranquility and spectacular scenery of western Arvada on natural surfaces within Pattridge Open Space along Leyden Creek west of the Town of Leyden.
 3.75 miles.
-Ramble or ride through open space lands and parks north of W. 72nd Avenue, west of Simms Street where you’ll find shady picnic and play areas.
-0.25 miles.
+Ramble or ride through open space on paved and soft trails east and west of Alkire Street at Youth Memorial Sports Complex.
+1.0 miles.

 Moon Gulch Trail *